rspamd/rspamd/doc/markdown/configuration/statistic.md

 ## Autolearning

-From version 1.1, rspamd supports autolearning for statfiles.
+From version 1.1, Rspamd supports autolearning for statfiles.
 Autolearning is applied after all rules are processed (including statistics) if and only if the same symbol has not been inserted.
 E.g. a message won't be learned as spam if `BAYES_SPAM` is already in the results of checking.

 There are 3 possibilities to specify autolearning: